Markov Chains

 In many real-world problems, the uncertainty involves not just a single parameter but an entire system of interrelated random variables - for instance, the words in a sentence, the states of a dynamical system, or the pixels in an image.
 To model such systems efficiently, we need a way to represent the dependencies among many random variables without specifying the full joint distribution explicitly.
 This is the role of probabilistic graphical models (PGMs).

 A graphical model uses a graph to represent a collection of random variables and their probabilistic dependencies: the vertices represent random variables, and the edges encode conditional dependence relationships.
 When the graph is a directed acyclic graph (DAG), the model is called a Bayesian network.
-The key structural assumption is that each variable \(X_i\) is conditionally independent of all its non-descendants given its parents in the DAG.
-This assumption yields a compact factorization of the joint distribution.
+The key structural assumption is that, after numbering the vertices in topological order, each variable \(X_i\) is conditionally independent of its non-parent predecessors given its parents.
+This is the ordered Markov property, formalized below, and it yields a compact factorization of the joint distribution.

 Theorem: Factorization of Bayesian Networks